 A component of the yield on our loan portfolio consists of discount accretion on acquired loan portfolios.
 Purchase discounts are being accreted into income over the remaining lives of the acquired loans.
-Due to growth in our average loans, the aggregate yield on our loan portfolio attributable to accretion of purchase discounts decreased to 32 basis points for the year ended December 31, 2017 compared to 48 basis points for the year ended December 31, 2016.
-The decreased impact was partially offset by increased accretion associated with our 2017 acquisitions.
+Due to growth in our average loans, the aggregate yield on our loan portfolio attributable to accretion of purchase discounts decreased to 32 basis points for the year ended December 31, 2017 compared to 48 basis points for the year ended December 31, 2017 compared to 48 basis points for the year ended December 31, 2017 acquisitions.
 During the year ended December 31, 2017, we recorded an additional purchase discount of \$6.6 million and \$3.3 million on loans acquired from Valley and the Acquired Branches, respectively.